mrac/components-dresscode/README.md

 # components-dresscode

-An example for a component library using dress-code UX library in a decoupled way with SASS.
+An example for a plain JavaScript components using dresscode UX library.

+Two important factors are in the focus:

+* Dependency to UX library is not hardcoded in HTML templates
+* JavaScript components have no dependency (there is even no internal library/framework)

 ## install dependencies